 Art.
-38 The financial year will end on 31 March.
+53 The financial year ends on 31 March.

 Art.
-39 The Board of Directors will be required to submit the accounts of the elapsed year and an estimated budget for the following financial year to the General Assembly for its approval.
+54 The Management Board will be required to submit the accounts of the elapsed year and a budget proposal for the following financial year to the General Assembly for its approval.

 Art.
-40 The Treasurer is responsible for proper administration and use of all available resources.
-He or she keeps the officers of the Executive Committee informed of the financial situation of the association and presents its accounts whenever needed.
-In addition, the Treasurer prepares, on behalf of the Executive Committee, a financial report for each meeting of the Board of Directors.
+55 The Treasurer is responsible for the proper administration and use of all available resources.
+They keep the officers of the Executive Committee informed of the financial situation of the association and present its accounts whenever needed.
+In addition, the Treasurer prepares, on behalf of the Executive Committee, a financial report for each meeting of the Management Board.

 Art.
-41 The General Assembly, convened under the same rules as those for amending the bylaws, with three quarters of its full members present, may dissolve the association.
+56 The General Assembly, convened under the same rules as those for amending the statutes, with two thirds of its full members present, may dissolve the association.
 Under no circumstances may this item be added to the agenda once a meeting is in session.

 The General Assembly can dissolve the association only under the same conditions as those needed to amend the purpose(s) of the association.

-If it fails to meet the quorum of three quarters of the full members, the General Assembly will convene three months later, at which point it can deliberate on the matter, irrespective of the number of members present.
+If it fails to meet the two-third quorum of full members, the General Assembly will convene at least fifteen days later, at which point it can deliberate on the matter, irrespective of the number of members present.

-The association can be dissolved only if 4/5 of the members present vote for dissolution.
+The association can be dissolved only if four fifths of the members present vote for dissolution.

 Art.
-43 The liquidation will be carried out by one or more liquidators who will function under a General Assembly resolution formalising the liquidation.
-Upon proposal by the Board of Directors, the General Assembly will determine how many liquidators are required and who they will be.
+58 The liquidation will be carried out by one or more liquidators who will function under a General Assembly resolution formalising the liquidation.
+Upon proposal by the Management Board, the General Assembly will determine how many liquidators are required and whom they will be.

 Art.
-44 Anything not provided for in these bylaws, and in particular the publications to be made in the Annexes of the Moniteur belge (Belgian Official Gazette), will be settled in accordance with the provisions of the Belgian law of 27 June 1921, as amended by the Laws of 6 December 1954, 30 June 2000 and 2 May 2002.
+59 Anything not provided for in these statutes, and in particular the publications to be made in the Annexes of the Moniteur belge (Belgian Official Gazette), will be settled in accordance with the provisions of the Belgian law of 23 March 2019 introducing the Code of Companies and Associations and containing various dispositions.